designbyparker/ModernShed/README.md

 ---

-#### Please do not push to master until your PR has been reviewed.
-Master will be treated as the production build brach
+#### Master is the production branch.
+Please do not push to master until your pull request has been reviewed.
-#### Staging is our staging branch
+#### Staging is the staging branch
-#### Create as many development branch as is needed, when done with it please delete it.
+#### Create as many development branches as are needed.
+Please delete branches if you are no longer using them.

+---
+### Bug logging
+- Log bugs under issues tab
+  Please include
+  * Bug type tag
+  * Screen shot of bug
+  * Device and browser type
+  * If its a responsive bug please also include pixel breakpoint